- HIV is the virus that causes HIV infection. AIDS is the most advanced stage of HIV infection.

-ART prevents HIV from multiplying and reduces the level of HIV in the body.
+ART prevents HIV from multiplying and reduces the amount of HIV in the body.
 Having less HIV in the body protects the immune system and prevents HIV infection from advancing to AIDS.

 ART can’t cure HIV, but it can help people infected with HIV live longer, healthier lives.
 ART also reduces the risk of HIV transmission.

 What are the symptoms of HIV/AIDS?

 Soon after infection with HIV, some people have flu-like symptoms, such as fever, headache, or rash.
 The symptoms may come and go for a month or two after infection.

 After this earliest stage of HIV infection, HIV continues to multiply but at very low levels.
-More severe symptoms of HIV infection, such as chronic diarrhea, rapid weight loss, and other signs of opportunistic infections, generally don’t appear for many years.
+More severe symptoms of HIV infection, such as chronic diarrhea, rapid weight loss, and signs of opportunistic infections, generally don’t appear for many years.
 (Opportunistic infections are infections and infection-related cancers that occur more frequently or are more severe in people with weakened immune systems than in people with healthy immune systems.)

 Without treatment, HIV can advance to AIDS.
 The time it takes for HIV to advance to AIDS varies, but it can take 10 years or more.